jhohertz/buri/README.md

    git clone https://github.com/viafoura/buri.git
    ```

-3. Make sure you have Ansible 1.6.x installed.
+3. Make sure you have Ansible 1.6.10 or higher installed.
 You can use a version installed with python-pip, by running:

    ```
-   pip install ansible==1.6.10
+   pip install ansible
    ```

    Which will get you the latest version of Ansible.
 This is the method used when Buri sets up a builder for cloud images.
 You should probably also install python-dev before running the pip install, you should be able to get all you need via running the following script on Ubuntu: